karadyauran/airum/README.md

-# 👨‍💻 Agile
+# 👨‍💻 airum
-This Agile Project Management Tool is designed to facilitate project tracking and management, offering features like task assignments, project timelines, and collaboration tools.
+Airum is designed to facilitate project tracking and management, offering features like task assignments, project timelines, and collaboration tools.

 ## 📦 Technologies
 The main stack of technologies: